MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/troubleshooting-dataflow-issues-connection-to-the-data-source.md

 **Resolution:**

 Select **Select gateway**.
-If the gateway hasn't been set up yet, see [Install an on-premises data gateway](/data-integration/gateway/service-gateway-install).
+If the gateway hasn't been set up yet, go to [Install an on-premises data gateway](/data-integration/gateway/service-gateway-install).

 ## Error: Please specify how to connect